golfvert/WIS2-GlobalCacheMonitoring/README.md

 1. Listen to the topic (see MQTT_TOPIC env variable - `cache/a/wis2`or `origin/a/wis2` will be added in front of the topic - ) from Global Caches (at the moment, DWD and JMA) and Global Broker
 2. Using `data_id` as the key compute the time difference between the message annoucing the availability of the data from the origin (the data producer) and the caches.
-3. Four different thresholds (time in seconds) are defined in the `Config` node using the DEALY env variables.
-Depending on the delay between `orig` and `cache` the matching label in the metrics will be used.
+3. Four different thresholds (time in seconds) are defined in the `Config` node using the DELAY env variables.
+Depending on the delay between `origin` and `cache` the matching label in the metrics will be used.
 4. It then provides prometheus metrics available at http://@IP:1880/metrics (This URL is not password protected.
 It can be protected, eg. using traefik to proxy NodeRed and add authentication and secured (HTTPS) access.)

 ## How to start ?